rackerlabs/rackspace-how-to/content/exchange/rackspace-directory-sync-operation-guide.md

 **Note:** The **objectGUID** attribute of the contact is used as the username for the contact within the Cloud Office Control Panel.
-Active Directory automatically creates this and is how Directory Sync references the contact through our API.
+Active Directory automatically creates this attribute and it is how Directory Sync references the contact through our API.

 Customers with multiple email domains must edit the **otherMailBox**